Knagis/CommonMark.NET/README.md

 ## Compatibility

 The library uses no references except for `System` - it has no external dependencies.
-It is cross compiled to both .NET 2.0 and .NET 4.0 Portable Class Library that targets .NET Framework 4.0, Silverlight 5, Windows 8, Windows Phone 8.1, Windows Phone Silverlight 8, Xamarin.Android and Xamarin.iOS.
-A special .NET 4.5 build is also created that hints certain optimizations to the runtime that were not available in earlier versions.
+It is cross compiled to:

+* .NET Framework 2.0
+* .NET Framework 3.5 Client Profile
+* .NET Framework 4.0 Client Profile
+* .NET 4.0 Portable Class Library
+    * .NET Framework 4.0 Client Profile
+    * Silverlight 5
+    * Windows 8
+    * Windows Phone 8.1
+    * Windows Phone Silverlight 8
+    * Xamarin.Android
+    * Xamarin.iOS
+* .NET Framework 4.5
+* .NET Framework 5.0 Core (also known as ASP.NET vNext Core CLR)

-For working with the source code you will need Visual Studio 2013.3 or newer (Community edition is supported).
+For working with the source code you will need Visual Studio 2013.3 or newer (Community edition is supported) except for the .NET Core project which requires Visual Studio 2015.

 ## Performance